A large earwig infestation can damage garden crops. As a result, you must get rid of them if you spot many of these pests.

 14. Repellent Plants

-There are certain plants that repel earwigs from your garden.
+Certain plants repel earwigs from your garden.
 These include garlic, bay leaves, peppermint, and wormwood.

-Use these as companion plants or make pest-repellent concoctions out of them.
-Additionally, planting herbs and flowering plants such as calendula, fennel, alyssum, and dill will likely attract the tachinid fly, earwigs’ greatest enemy.
+Also, planting herbs and flowers like calendula, fennel, alyssum, and dill will likely attract the tachinid fly.
+It is the earwigs’ greatest enemy.

-Yes.
-Coffee grounds are great for repelling pests like mosquitoes, snails, and beetles, but you can also use them to naturally get rid of pincher bugs.
+Coffee grounds are great for repelling pests like mosquitoes, snails, and beetles.
+However, you can also use coffee grounds to get rid of pincher bugs naturally.

 Takeaway

 Whether you call it an ear wick bug, an ear wings bug, a scissor bug, or a pincher bug, the earwig is an insect that can cause damage to your plants.
-They will infest not only your garden but your home as well.
+Earwigs may also become pests in your home.

-Using one or more of the control methods listed above will help control them naturally.
+Using one or more of the control methods listed above will help to control them naturally.

 Add comment